 Identification of the Proposed Action

-The proposed action would exempt the licensee from the required implementation date of March 31, 2010, for one specific requirement of 10 CFR part 73.
-Specifically, HNP, Unit 1 would be granted a second exemption, further extending the date for compliance with one remaining item of the requirements contained in 10 CFR 73.55, “Requirements for physical protection of licensed activities in nuclear power reactors against radiological sabotage,” by the March 31, 2010, deadline.
+The proposed action would exempt HNP from the required implementation date of March 31, 2010, for several new requirements of 10 CFR Part 73.
+Specifically, HNP would be granted an exemption from being in full compliance with certain new requirements contained in 10 CFR 73.55, “Requirements for physical protection of licensed activities in nuclear power reactors against radiological sabotage,” by the March 31, 2010, deadline.
 PEC has proposed an alternate full compliance implementation date of July 30, 2010, for one requirement, and December 15, 2010, for two other requirements, which is approximately four months and eight and a half months, respectively, beyond the date required by 10 CFR Part 73.
-The proposed action, an extension of the schedule for completion of certain actions required by the revised 10 CFR part 73, does not result in any additional physical changes to the reactor, fuel, plant structures, support structures, water, or land at the HNP, Unit 1 site.
+The proposed action, an extension of the schedule for completion of certain actions required by the revised 10 CFR Start Printed Page 3943Part 73, does not involve any physical changes to the reactor, fuel, plant structures, support structures, water, or land at the HNP site.

 The proposed action is in accordance with the licensee's application dated November 30, 2009, as supplemented by letter dated December 16, 2009.

 The Need for the Proposed Action

 The proposed action is needed to provide the licensee with additional time to perform the required upgrades to the HNP security system due to the need to design, resource, construct, and test three significant physical modifications to the current site security configuration, as well as other factors.